dsintheocean/dsintheocean/README.md

 **Hello, and welcome to my GitHub profile👋**

 I'm Mikhail Blakhin, a Team Leader, Analyst and Data Scientist with a passion for all things data.
 My GitHub repositories are a reflection of my journey.
-Here, you'll find a collection of projects that span various industries: from game market analysis to gold recovery prediction and steel temperature forecasting.
+You'll find here a collection of projects that span various industries: from game market analysis to gold recovery prediction and steel temperature forecasting.

 With a master's degree in Engineering, I have established a strong tech foundation and intuitive expertise.
 My previous roles have further enriched my skill set, endowing me with excellent leadership, technical aptitude, and a keen understanding of business and strategic planning.